 The Chinese Garden of Friendship is one of my favourite things to do in Sydney and great for if you’re traveling on a budget too.
 It is a secret walled garden in the middle of the city and an oasis of tranquillity with waterfalls, exotic plants and pavilions hidden away from the rest of the world.
 Inside the garden, there is also a tea room and the opportunity to dress up in some traditional Chinese clothing.
 I went here alone the first time (ironic isn’t it?) and had a great time.
 It was so nice to just relax and admire the view whilst sipping on some loose leaf tea.

 The Chinese Garden of Friendship is located in Darling Harbour if you walk from the water towards Chinatown.
-It is open daily from 9.30am to 5.00pm April to September or 5.30pm October to March and entrance is $6 for adults and $3 for children and concessions.
-There are three tours daily with slightly different focuses at 10.30am, 11.45am and 2.30pm which are free to join with your garden entrance ticket.
+It is open daily from 9.30am to 5.00pm April to September or 5.30pm October to March and entrance is $8 for adults and $4 for children and concessions.
+There are normally three tours daily with slightly different focuses at 10.30am, 11.45am and 2.30pm which are free to join with your garden entrance ticket, however, these are currently postponed until further notice.

 The Blue Mountains